willkg/blog/posts/dev/auditing_projects.rst

 Last thoughts
 =============

-In Summer of 2019, my co-worker and I managed to pick up 5 additional services in various states of disrepair, audit them, and get them into a maintainable state.
+In Summer of 2019, my co-worker and I were handed 5 additional services in various states of ownership, audited them, and got them into a maintainable state over a couple of months.
 We couldn't have done that without being methodical about picking up projects.

 I find this is helpful for joining existing projects that are actively maintained as well.